-This component is designed to enhance climate smart integrated water management, providing a reliable source of clean water for potable supply (reducing current health impacts) and reducing the climate risks from rain-fed subsistence agriculture, but doing so in a way that introduces green technologies and ensures long-term climate resilience, i.e. consistent with Ethiopia's national CRGE strategy which seeks to build resilience and at the same time reduce GHG emissions.
+This component is designed to enhance climate smart integrated water management, providing a reliable source of clean water for potable supply (reducing current health impacts) and reducing the climate risks from rain fed subsistence agriculture, but doing so in a way that introduces green technologies and ensures long-term climate resilience, i.e. consistent with Ethiopia's national CRGE strategy which seeks to build resilience and at the same time reduce GHG emissions.

-The outcome of this component is "Food security assured, school enrollment increased, health improved."
+The outcome of this component is ": Increased potable water supply, and small-scale irrigation in drought affected areas" Food security assured, school enrollment increased, health improved."